erbilcan/chartikz/README.md

     main_flowchart(I, DEBUG_MODE);
 ```

-If DEBUG_MODE equals 1, every figure is shown.
+If DEBUG_MODE equals 1, the figures created at each step are shown.

 tikz commands are written to file located in 'output/tikz_command.tex'.